AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

 * maxNumberOfIterations: How many times should the model needed to be trained.

 * damping: A high value leads to fewer changes, while a low value leads to more exploration.
-The value is set between 0 and 1.
+The value can be set between 0 and 1.

 * targetCost: The cost at which the model stops training.